Residence Hall Policies

 Common Area Usage

 Special events, activities, programs and gatherings may be held in designated public areas of the campus student housing.
-A public area of the building may be reserved by completing the on-line Reservation Request Form.
-At no time, however, may access to a public area (including kitchens and bathrooms) be denied to any resident of the building.
-Reservations are on a first-come, first-served basis.
-Students may not store personal items in common areas and they may be removed by student or professional staff members.
+Students may not store personal items in common areas (such items may be removed by student or professional staff members).
 Students may not sleep overnight in a common area without permission from the Residence Life Office.
+Review the expectations for reserved spaces for complete details on using common areas.
 Residents may request to paint the common areas of a residence hall and should review the common area painting policy for details.

 Common Area Furniture